Hannah-Moon/Hannah-Moon/README.md

 I am a Human-Centered Software Engineer and design strategist in 🇺🇸.
 I am adept at blending software engineering, legal, and creative skills to craft seamless and responsible technologies that empower end-users, whether they are consumers or internal stakeholders, in complex environments.

 I employ different technologies and methods to create an enchanting user experience where humans and technologies can interact and empower each other.
-I love finding innovative solutions to complex problems.